fredrik-johansson/fungrim/README.md

 ## What is the Mathematical Functions Grimoire (Fungrim)?

 A *grimoire* is a book of magic formulas.
-Formulas for [special functions](https://en.wikipedia.org/wiki/Special_functions) are magic incantations for mathematicians and mathematical scientists.
+Formulas for [special functions](https://en.wikipedia.org/wiki/Special_functions) are essentially magic incantations useful to mathematicians and mathematical scientists.

 Fungrim is meant to work both as an encyclopedia for human readers and as a computational tool.
 Unlike a traditional text-based reference work such as the [DLMF](https://dlmf.nist.gov/), all formulas are available in a semantic, compute-friendly S-expression format.